Other commentary from the latest births data can be found on the following pages:Back to table of contents

 Births in England and Wales: summary tables

-Please filter the explorable datasets for births in England and Wales, 2021 data will be added as soon as it is available:
+Please filter the explorable datasets for births in England and Wales, 2022 data will be added as soon they are available:

 A baby showing signs of life at birth.

 A stillbirth is a baby born after 24 or more weeks completed gestation and which did not, at any time, breathe or show signs of life.
-On 1 October 1992 the Still-Birth (Definition) Act 1992 came into force, altering the definition of a stillbirth to 24 or more weeks completed gestation, instead of 28 or more weeks completed gestation.
+On 1 October 1992 the Still-Birth (Definition) Act 1992 changed the legal definition of a stillbirth to 24 or more weeks completed gestation, instead of 28 or more weeks completed gestation.

 The stillbirth rate is defined as the number of stillbirths per 1,000 live births and stillbirths.